Secure access service edge: Performance

 Performance of applications and services enhanced by latency-optimized routing, which is particularly beneficial for latency-sensitive video, VoIP and collaboration applications.
 SASE providers can optimize and route traffic through high-performance backbones contracted with carrier and peering partners.
 Performance is also increased by implementing all security functions with a single-pass architecture inside a single PoP, to avoid unnecessary routing.
 Depending on the implementation, SASE may reduce the number of apps and agents required for a device to a single app, while providing a consistent experience to the user regardless of where they are or what they are accessing.

 Consistent security

 Consistent security via a single cloud service for all WAN security functions and WAN connections.
 Security is based on the same set of policies, with the same security functions delivered by the same cloud service to any access session, regardless of application, user or device location and destination (cloud, data center application).
 Once the SASE provider adapts to a new threat, the adaptation can be available to all the edges.

-SASE Vendors

-The following companies offer SASE products and services: